-The beaches are empty, ice cream vans silent and the deck chairs stacked away but tourists, many of them Millennials, are still visiting the Mornington Peninsula in droves.
-Peninsula Link and growing interest in high-quality wine go part-way to explaining this surge but the real kicker is in beautiful winter images amassing on social media.
+The beaches are empty, ice cream vans silent and the deck chairs stacked away but tourists, many of them Millennials, are still flocking to the Mornington Peninsula in droves.
+Peninsula Link goes part-way to explaining the surge but the real kicker is found in beautiful winter images amassing on social media.

-Just outside the sleepy township of Balnarring, the $50million Jackalope Hotel is full of cutting-edge design.
-Here, the Rare Hare cloakroom is festooned in rabbit pelts and is possibly the most photographed cubic-metre on the Peninsula.
-Hot spots such as eateries and cellar doors like Foxeys Hangout, Polperro and Port Phillip Estate have created a warm pictorial narrative via Instagram and Facebook.
+Just outside sleepy Balnarring, the $50million Jackalope Hotel is full of cutting-edge design and dark cosy corners.
+Here, the Rare Hare cloakroom, festooned in rabbit pelts, is the most photographed cubic-metre on the Peninsula.
+Hot spots such as Foxeys Hangout, Polperro and Port Phillip Estate also create a warm pictorial narrative on Instagram and Facebook.

 Wine tourism is a bit like social media.
 If you are all alone on Facebook it’s of no interest.
-But if you are many, and the offer is multifarious and exciting, things start to happen.
+But if you are many, and the offer is exciting, things start to happen.
 Jackalope and other new eateries have got Peninsula visitors buzzing.
-Soon, the $40million Point Leo Estate winery, sculpture park and restaurant will open with the ex-Rockpool chef, Phil Wood on the pots and pans in a dining room overlooking the vast ocean beyond Western Port Bay.
-The more wineries, restaurants, hotels, tourist offices, and shops that are involved and cooperate, the better it works.
-The wine tourism pioneers of this region remain a close-knit and collaborative group.
-It’s been a long wait, but now there’s genuine excitement about the offer and all everyone is saying is bring it on!
+The $40million Point Leo Estate winery, sculpture park and restaurant opened with ex-Rockpool chef, Phil Wood on the tools, in a dining room overlooking the vast ocean beyond Western Port Bay.
+The more wineries, restaurants, hotels, and shops that are involved and cooperate, the better it works.
+The wine pioneers of this region remain a close-knit and collaborative group.
+It’s been a long wait, but now there’s genuine excitement about the offer and they are all saying, 'bring it on!'